Hezbollah hit by a wave of exploding pagers and blames Israel. At least 9 dead, thousands injured

 This story has been updated to correct the name of the Hezbollah lawmaker’s son killed by a pager blast.

-AP reporters Hussein Malla, Hassan Ammar, Fadi Tawil and Sarah El Deeb in Beirut, Jon Gambrell in Dubai, Amir Vahdat in Tehran, Michael Biesecker in Washington, and Josef Federman, in Jerusalem, contributed to this report.
+Associated Press writers Hussein Malla, Hassan Ammar, Fadi Tawil and Sarah El Deeb in Beirut, Jon Gambrell in Dubai, Amir Vahdat in Tehran, Michael Biesecker in Washington, Josef Federman in Jerusalem and Edith M. Lederer at the United Nations contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.